Victoria’s Secret Angel Josephine Skriver Flaunts Cleavage In Blue Bikini On Instagram

 “You’re so cute omg,” commented a third.

-Josephine has been enjoying some well deserved relaxation time under the sun in Costa Rica for the last week, and has been good about sharing a few glimpses of her tropical vacation to her widely-followed Instagram account.
+Josephine has been enjoying some well-deserved relaxation time under the sun in Costa Rica for the last week and has been good about sharing a few glimpses of her tropical vacation to her widely-followed Instagram account.
 On Friday, the stunner flashed her curvy booty to the camera for another sexy snap that sent her millions of followers into a frenzy.

 The model’s trip was to celebrate her upcoming 26th birthday, which will be on April 14.
 Now, however, it appears that she has made it back home and gotten right back to work.
 Josephine took to her Instagram Stories to reveal to her fans that she wrapped up a new campaign with the makeup brand Maybelline earlier today.